Planetary Politics: Perspectives on Governance in the Anthropocene

 Learning is enhanced when we articulate our ideas and receive feedback from others.
 The success of our small seminar will be determined largely by the quality of active participation.
 Come prepared for lively discussion!
 Please send at least two discussion questions each week to me by Sunday evening.
 I will then integrate some of these with my own and photocopy for the class.

 You will write an original research paper on a topic of your choice.
 Your paper may be either theoretical or empirical, or both.
 You may approach your question through a range of methodologies—a case study, a comparative case study, a quantitative analysis, or theoretical inquiry—but be sure to justify your specific approach.
 I encourage you to write a paper that supports your professional development.
 Please discuss your research question with me by the fifth of the quarter.
-Your paper should be 10-12 pages long and will be due on the last day of class (December 7).
+Your paper should be 10-20 pages long and will be due during finals week, no later than March 17.

 Required Texts (in order)